26 of the Best Winter Destinations in Europe

 European winter months are typically from November to February.
 These months will cover the best of winter with holiday cheer, Christmas markets, ice rinks, special shopping offers, masses, and festivities.
 And not to forget FOOD and a plethora of dining options.

-Winter is also considered a low tourist season in some cities, which means you can expect fewer crowds in tourist attractions like museums, day tours, etc. Winter also calls for special activities like northern lights, romantic stay-cations, and lights festivals.
+Winter is also considered a low tourist season in some cities, which means you can expect fewer crowds in tourist attractions like museums, on day tours, road trips, etc. Winter also calls for special activities like northern lights, romantic stay-cations, and light festivals.

 Experience the best winter city breaks in Europe, and make the most of your trip.
-Use this guide to build your own Europe winter itinerary.
+Use this guide to build your epic Europe winter itinerary.

 Andorra is a tiny country sandwiched between Spain and France.
-It’s located in the gorgeous Pyrenees mountain range and as a microstate only has 85,000 inhabitants.
-Yet only one-third are actually residing there.
+It’s located in the gorgeous Pyrenees mountain range and, as a microstate, only has 85,000 inhabitants.
+Yet only one-third are residing there.

-While you can definitely stay here for a few days, it also makes for a great day trip from Barcelona.
-It takes about 2 to 2.5 hours to get there, so if you leave early enough you can get a ski-in and head back all in one day.
+While you can stay here for a few days, it also makes for a great day trip from Barcelona.
+It takes about 2 to 2.5 hours to get there, so if you leave early enough, you can get a ski-in and head back all in one day.

 BOOK: Dogsledding and winter adventure in Andorra